 If you are still unsure which option is the best fit for your needs, you could also opt for a hybrid approach, storing your data in an on-prem data center and using the cloud for data processing and analytics.
 Alternatively, store your data in a cloud data warehouse and perform analytics on-prem.

-Learn more about how your business could benefit from Xplenty’s simplified data integration service.
+Contact us to learn more about how your business could benefit from Xplenty’s simplified data integration service.